ESPRI-Mod/docs/mkdocs/docs/esgf/fresh_install_data_node.md

 ### Maintenance

 ESGF-Ansible new releases are exported as Git tags.
-New release are easily installed as pulling and checkouting the related tag.
+New release are easily installed as pulling and checking out the related tag.
 That's it !

 For example, this code install the release 4.0.4